Theo-Nla/Python-Works/README.md

 ## IMDB Movie Data Analysis

 ## About:
 IMDb (an abbreviation of Internet Movie Database) is an online database of information related to films, television series, home videos, video games, and streaming content.
-There are three kinds of users who engage themselves with YouTube: Video content creators, Video content lovers and Digital marketers who use YouTube advertising service to publicize their product and service information.

-## Purposes Of the Project:
-This project aims to understand the YouTube landscape to understand top performing branches and products, performance trend of different service providers, customer behavior.

-## About Data:
 The IMDB Movie dataset was obtained from the Kaggle , this dataset contains engagement information on the most subscribed YouTube channels.
 The data contains 12 columns and 1000 rows
 RangeIndex: 1000 entries, 0 to 999
 Data columns (total 12 columns):Rank, Title, Genre, Description, Director, Actors, Year, Runtime (Minutes), Rating, Votes, Revenue (Millions), Metascore,

+## Purposes Of the Project:
+This project aims to explore the IMDB platform to get insights on the movie trends within movie lovers and the movie industry.

 ## Analysis Prodedure